vaaaaanquish/Awesome-Rust-MachineLearning/README.md

 Awesome Rust Machine Learning crate list that writing this with the idea of migrating from Python.

-And Blog of Machine Learning using Rust.
+And reference of Machine Learning using Rust (blog, book, movie, discussion, ...and more).

 It's a list with the major items at the top.